dotnet/samples/core/extensions/COMServerDemo/ReadMe.md

 Build and Run
 -------------

 The project will only build and run on the Windows platform.
+You can build and run the example either by registering the COM server or by using registration-free COM.

 ### Registered COM ###